 The Data Centre Facilities Supplies Panel offers government agencies a more scalable and flexible method to meet a wide range of requirements, including the option for departments to enter service contracts to procure supplies from facilities located in Australia.
 In order to qualify for the Panel, vendors must have data centre facilities located within Australia and feature PUE of 1.9 or less and a capacity of 1 million Voltage-Amps.

 Pacnet has been an established ICT service provider to the Australian Federal Government since 2002 and has provided connecting infrastructure for several government departments for the past 12 years.

 Pacnet is Asia-Pacific’s leading provider of managed data connectivity solutions to major telecommunications carriers, large multinational enterprises and government entities in the region.
-Ownership of the region’s most extensive high-capacity submarine cable systems with over 46,000 km of fibre and connectivity to interconnected data centers across 14 cities in the Asia-Pacific region gives Pacnet unparalleled reach to major business centers in key markets including China, India, Japan and the United States.
+Ownership of the region’s most extensive high-capacity submarine cable systems with over 46,000 km of fibre and connectivity to interconnected data centres across 14 cities in the Asia-Pacific region gives Pacnet unparalleled reach to major business centres in key markets including China, India, Japan and the United States.
 Combined with a comprehensive set of managed network and value-added data centre services, its assets and experience in the region have helped Pacnet service large businesses worldwide including Fortune 500 companies.
 Pacnet is headquartered in Hong Kong and Singapore, with offices in all key markets in the Asia-Pacific region and North America.
 For more information, please visit: www.pacnet.com.